Car Trackday Guide

 Finally, a suitable helmet must be worn when driving, and legs and feet fully covered.
 Make sure that the helmet is snug, and not too loose.

-A trackday is just about the safest place to explore the limits of your vehicle.
-On some days, you’ll have the option of running in groups of cars with similar performance or with drivers of a similar experience level.
-Trackdays are also run with the same strict controls as race events so there are experienced operators in the control room who observe driving standards in liaison with marshals around the circuit, and monitor every inch of the circuit.
+A track day is just about the safest place to explore the limits of your vehicle.
+On many days, you’ll have the option of running in groups of cars with similar performance, or with drivers of a similar experience level.
+Track days are also run with the same strict controls as race events so there are experienced operators in the control room who observe driving standards in liaison with marshals around the circuit, and monitor every inch of the circuit.
 The marshals also use the same flag signals as race events, so you’ll be warned if there’s anything happening on track.

 Do I need insurance?

-If you don´t have a federative licence, it is mandatory to have an insurance that covers the rider during the event.
+If you don´t have a federative license, it is mandatory to have an insurance that covers the rider during the event.
 This is a special insurance for circuits.

 Some drivers have their own insurance that covers this activity.
 In that case, it is mandatory to bring a certificate, which must specify that it is a special insurance for circuits.

-Trackdays will run in a sessioned format, with cars or drivers grouped together, usually according to each type of car.
+Track days will run in a sessioned format, with cars or drivers grouped together, usually according to thetype of car.

 What does a standard day look like?